List of Watchmen characters: Bernard

 Bernard is a newsdealer who appears periodically on the central New York street corner.
 Bernard is amongst the many characters who dies when Veidt's monster appears in New York, and he dies trying to protect his young namesake.
 Moore has stated that he "is in some ways every man, because he's a complete prat and doesn't know what's going on... [h]e is like a lot of people, he is a function of the news... [regurgitating news headlines] think[ing] that's an opinion."

 In the animated film Watchmen Chapter I, Bernard is voiced by Max Koch.

 Bubastis

 Bubastis is a genetically altered red lynx with stripes that was created by Ozymandias to serve as his sole companion.
 When meeting with a toy company, Adrian Veidt asked for the toy company to make a toy of Bubastis as well.
 When Doctor Manhattan was lured into the intrinsic field subtractor, Veidt regretfully apologizes to Bubastis and turns on the machine which kills Bubastis and temporarily disassembles Doctor Manhattan.

-In the sequel "Doomsday Clock", Bubastis's DNA was used by Ozymandias to create Bubastis II in his plot to find Doctor Manhattan in the DC Universe.
+In the sequel "Doomsday Clock", Ozymandias clones Bubastis in his plot to find Doctor Manhattan in the DC Universe.

 In the film, Bubastis has blue fur.